scottellis/blinkm/README.md

 To avoid having to specify the i2c bus on every run of the program, the bus number is hard coded in i2c_functions.c

-The default configuration assumes a Gumstix Overo board using /dev/i2c-3.
+The default assumes a Raspberry Pi v1 board using /dev/i2c-0

-If you are using an RPi or another embedded Linux system, then edit i2c_functions.c before building.
+If you are using a v2 RPi board or a Gumstix Overo or other embedded Linux system with i2c drivers built in, then edit i2c_functions.c appropriately before building.

 The required change should be self-explanatory.